-Each time you perform a continuous shutter (CS) operation, the camera creates a group that includes all of the images for that particular session.
+Each time you shoot with continuous shutter (CS), the camera creates a group that includes all of the images for that particular session.
 You can use the following procedure to play back the images in a particular group.

 Press [►] (PLAY) and then use [◄] and [►] to display the group whose images you want to view.